jachad83/opencv_android_webcam/README.md

 ## Version
 * 1.0.0
 * September 2018
-* Analysing a set of images to find one that shows a cricket ball
+* Analysing a set of images captured on an Android webcam to find one that shows a cricket ball

 ## Dependencies